FAQ: Apply for Grants

 - What about the proposal budget?

-A: It is important to discuss a number of important budget issues with Grants Office staff as early as possible.
+A: It is important to discuss a number of budget issues with Grants Office staff as early as possible.

 Matching Requirements: Some grants require or encourage the commitment of matching funds from either the College or a partner.